 Instructions

-- In a medium bowl, whisk together flour, baking soda, and salt; set aside.
+- In a bowl, whisk flour, baking soda, baking powder, and salt.

-- Beat butter, granulated sugar, and brown sugar in a large bowl until creamy (~2 min).
-Scrape sides of the bowl.
+- Beat butter, granulated sugar, and brown sugar until smooth and creamy.

 Notes